loyjoy/welcome/documentation/introduction/HOMEVIEW.md

 ### Stories widget

 Through stories, you can create exciting insights for your customers.
-Provide enjoyable content by adding small video sequences in form of stories to your Home View.
+Provide enjoyable content by adding small video sequences in the form of stories to your Home View.

 <p align="center">
   <img src="stories_widget.png" alt="Stories widget" title="Stories widget" width="300"/>